verida/VIPs/VIPs/vip-3.md

 3. The DID Document is a valid DID Document using the `did-document` npm package
 4. The DID Document has a valid `proof` signature

-Any failed verification checks will return a `401 Unauthorized` HTTP response.
+Any failed verification checks will return a `400 Bad Request` HTTP response, except invalid `proof` signature which will return `401 Unauthorized`.

 Once all the above checks have successfully completed, the storage node will save the DID Document.